• Skip to primary navigation

 Following Instructions without Squelching Creativity

 I grade primarily on effort and whether or not the basic instructions have been followed.
-However, sometimes a student will deviate from the project requirements and create something amazing–so should I give them a “bad grade” when their artwork is better because of their this?
+However, sometimes a student will deviate from the project requirements and create something amazing–so should I give them a “bad grade” when their artwork is better because of this?
 I don’t believe so.
 Grading and teaching art are problematic for me, and I’ve been teaching for almost twenty years.
 I want to encourage kids’ creativity, not squelch it.

 Amy J.